Skin care specialist salary & career outlook

 - Blackhead removals

 Most states require skin care specialists to hold basic licenses in order to practice.
 As you evaluate programs at skin care specialist schools, be sure to contact your state's board of licensing to ensure you take the right courses.
-With experience and additional training, you can qualify to earn a master license to practice laser skin abrasion or hair removal procedures.
+The Associated Skin Care Professionals organization, which is the nation's largest group dedicated to estheticians, has a state regulations guide and board information on its website.
+With experience and additional training, you can earn advanced or master qualifications and add highly technical or complex procedures to your repertoire.

 "Become a Skin Care Professional," Associated Skin Care Professionals,